Who are we?

 Some significant dates

-The three pillars of the Emmanuel Community are Adoration, Compassion and Evangelisation.
+The three pillars of the Emmanuel Community Adoration Compassion Evangelisation

 Adoration

-Through commitment to Eucharistic Adoration ….our hearts are transformed …. leading us to share in the compassion of the Heart of Jesus for the world….. and commit ourselves to evangelisation as an expression of our Baptism.
+Through commitment to Eucharistic Adoration, hearts are transformed, leading us to share in the compassion of the Heart of Jesus for the world and commit to evangelisation as an expression of our Baptism.

-The experience of the Outpouring of the Holy Spirit common to all members of the Community, strengthens in us in the grace of Baptism and Confirmation, convinced that He who is Emmanuel God-with-us, accompanies us, as we strive for holiness in everyday life.
+The experience of the Outpouring of the Holy Spirit strengthens the grace of Baptism and Confirmation in us.
+He who is “Emmanuel” “God-with-us”, accompanies us in everyday life as we strive for holiness.

 A special emphasis is placed on participation in World Youth Days and pilgrimages to Paray Le Monial, France, Shrine of the Sacred Heart of Jesus